Courtesy of Easy Tourist Card

 Most individual travelers stay at casas particulares, which are private homes owned by Cuban families who rent out rooms to foreigners.
 This affordable, homestay-like experience can be booked through websites such as Airbnb, CubaCasa, and Booking.com.

 Prior to June 5, U.S. travelers who wished to pursue “people-to-people” trips to Cuba could do so with a number of U.S.-based tour companies that focused on connecting travelers with the country’s local side.
-The Trump administration’s new sanctions on travel to Cuba prohibit these types of trips entirely.
+The Trump administration’s tightened sanctions on travel to Cuba prohibit these types of trips entirely.
 However, according to Tom Popper, president of U.S.-based tour operator insightCuba, his company plans to update its tours to comply with the “support for the Cuban people” license (instead of following guidelines for the “people-to-people” category as had previously been done).
-Other tour providers that offer “people-to-people” trips, such as Classic Journeys and GeoEx Adventure Travel, will likely make similar changes in order to offer legal trips to Cuba.
+Other tour providers that offer “people-to-people” trips, such as Classic Journeys and GeoEx Adventure Travel, have similarly transitioned their program itineraries in order to offer legal trips to Cuba that comply with the regulations.

 Regardless of the license under which you travel to Cuba, you’ll still need to organize a few important documents before you go.